okfn-brasil/querido-diario-comunidade/docs/en/source/contributing/scrapers.rst

 - Check if the downloaded files are valid;
 - Verify if you are collecting all available Official Gazettes;
-- If specifying the `start_date` and/or `end_date` arguments, ensure that you are not collecting more Official Gazettes than expected;
+- If specifying the `start` and/or `end` arguments, ensure that you are not collecting more Official Gazettes than expected;
 - Check if, when running the spider more than once, the results remain the same;
 - Ensure there are no execution errors (`log/ERROR` in spider statistics);